 Dale’s other representative experience includes:

-- Serves on the board of and as general counsel for Averitt Express, Inc.
+- Serves on the Board of and as General Counsel for Averitt Express, Inc. and its related entities.

-- Represents trucking companies, including FirstFleet, Inc., FirstExpress, Inc. and Volunteer Express, Inc.
+- Represents several other trucking companies, including FirstFleet, Inc. and FirstExpress, Inc.

-- Represents numerous other clients in the transportation industry including the Tennessee Trucking Association and Enterprise Rent-A-Car of Tennessee.
+- Represents numerous other clients in the transportation industry including the Tennessee Trucking Association, Enterprise Rent-A-Car of Tennessee and American Traffic Solutions.

 - Represents the Cigar Association of America and Swisher International, Inc.

-He received his J.D. from the Cumberland School of Law, Samford University, in 1983, and earned his B.S. from the University of Tennessee at Martin, in 1980.
+He received his J.D. from the Cumberland School of Law, Samford University, and earned his B.S. from the University of Tennessee at Martin.